dustinpfister/blog_posts/_posts/js-booleans.md

 ## 5 - Conclusion

 So hopefully this post helped you with some of the basics of boolean values in javaScript.
 There is much more to learn when it comes to the use of Boolean values though, the bulk of which is only gained by experience I would say.
-Just keep working on projects, learning by doing is by far the best way to learn.
+Just keep working on projects that will call for the use of booleans to one extent or another.
+Reading content like this is a always a great way to go about learning javaSscript, but it is still no replacement for the process of learning by doing.